 Bayard Rustin (1912-1987) was a black Civil Rights activist and a close associate of Martin Luther King.
 He advised King on nonviolent protest, and organised the historic 1963 march for Jobs and Freedom.
 He was also an advocate of gay and lesbian rights.

 Boycotting Goods Produced by Slaves

 Quakers were at the forefront of the movement to boycott goods produced by slave labour.
-In England they were very active in the boycott of sugar from the West Indies.
-The "Free Produce Movement" was promininent in America.
-It was hoped that these actions would make people realise that slavery should be abolished.
+In Britain they were active in the boycott of sugar from the West Indies.
+The "Free Produce Movement" was prominent in America.

 British Quakers in Parliament in the Nineteenth Century

 Quakers were able to enter Parliament from 1832, and in the rest of the century there was a disproportionally large number of Quaker MPs.
 They were vigorous campaigners on social issues, and were not always popular with their fellow MPs.